Why “We’ve Always Done It This Way” Is Killing Your IT Strategy

 Andy Garcia

-Every IT department has a phrase that haunts it.
-It's muttered in meetings, scribbled into project notes, and occasionally weaponized to shut down new ideas.
-You know the one.
-“We’ve always done it this way.”
+Every IT department has a phrase that shows up in meetings, project reviews, and system audits.
+It sounds harmless at first: “We’ve always done it this way.”

 Discover how